nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+FABook is your **dependable assistant** who **reminds you of meetings** and **consolidates crucial information** like financial plans and client information right at your fingertips!
+You can now focus on giving your full attention to your clients without having to worry about things slipping your mind.

-FABook is a **desktop app for managing contacts, optimized for a financial adviser to use via a Command Line Interface (CLI)** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+**FABook is optimized for a financial adviser to use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, FABook can get your contact management tasks done faster than traditional GUI apps.

+This user guide will help you get started and understand how FABook can **seamlessly streamline your daily lives**.

 * Table of Contents
 {:toc}